liaoheng/BingWallpaper/README.md

 ### Translator

-> Thanks for their help
+> Thanks for the contribution of translators!

 - **Polski**(Polish)
 [@dekar16](https://crowdin.com/profile/dekar16)